freeverseio/laos-public-docs/README.md

-# Website
+# LAOS Developer Documentation

+This website contains the code used by the [LAOS Developer Documentation site](https://docs.laosnetwork.io/).

+For further details, please refer to the [LAOS Network](https://laosnetwork.io/) main site.

+### Installation

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-### Installation

 ```
 $ yarn